Mundaring

 Health outcomes in Mundaring are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

 Common health conditions are slightly more prevalent than average across both younger and older age cohorts.
-The rate of private health cover is very high at approximately 56% of the total population, which amounts to about 8,089 people.
-Mental health issues impact 8.4% of residents, while arthritis affects 8.2%.
-Around 67.4% of residents declare themselves completely clear of medical ailments, compared to 67.2% across Greater Perth.
-The area has 22.3% of residents aged 65 and over (3,194 people), higher than the 21.2% in Greater Perth.
+The rate of private health cover is very high at approximately 56% of the total population, which is around 8,100 people.
+The most common medical conditions in the area are mental health issues and arthritis, impacting 8.4 and 8.2% of residents respectively.
+A total of 67.4% of residents declared themselves completely clear of medical ailments, compared to 67.2% across Greater Perth.
+There are 22.3% of residents aged 65 and over (3,198 people), which is higher than the 21.2% in Greater Perth.
 Health outcomes among seniors are above average, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health